lokrim/Class-Clarity/README.md

 6) Use the Semester Schedule and Guided Matching features.

+### 🧑‍🤝‍🧑 Some Example dummy students
+Steve, Bob, Fiona, Ivan, Ahmed

+use these if you just want to test the schedule and guided matching features.

 #### ⚠️ Important Notes
 To get the best results, use course names that match the dummy data currently used by the system.
 The matching algorithm works best with the following course titles: